 And then the answer came to me.
 We aren’t the idiots — they are.
 (Of course I say this with all due respect.)

 From everything I’ve read and observed, the people in government are trying to fix the wrong problem.
 Let me explain.

 To understand what is going on today, we really have to go back to the Great Depression.
 Everyone thinks it was caused by the stock market crash, but it wasn’t.
 The Depression was caused by a massive money freeze.
 No money.
 No business.
 No jobs.
 No nothing.
-You could have the greatest small business ideas since sliced bread and with no money to implement it, you’d be broke.
+You could have the greatest entrepreneurial idea since sliced bread and with no money to implement it, you’d be broke.

 Stocks, bonds, banks and the economy froze.
 (Remind you of anything?)